 - Sex God: Not only he beds several women he's also usually portrayed as being a very talented lover.

-- Tall, Dark, and Handsome: The only one who is blond and under 6 feet is Daniel Craig, and he makes up for it in Heroic Build.
+- Tall, Dark, and Handsome: The only one who is blond and under six feet (183cm) tall is Daniel Craig, and he makes up for it in Heroic Build.

-- Trademark Favorite Drink: He really loves his vodka martinis — shaken, not stirred.
-His second-favourite drink is Bollinger champagne.
-Daniel Craig's Bond's favorite drink, the Vesper cocktail, comes right from the Casino Royale novel.
+- He really loves his vodka martinis — shaken, not stirred.
+Daniel Craig's Bond's favourite drink, the Vesper cocktail, comes right from the Casino Royale novel.

 - Waistcoat of Style: Every Bond has worn at least two.